-This change in current causes inconsistent voltage fluctuation – that is fed to high powered track lightings.
+This change in current causes inconsistent voltage fluctuation – which is fed to high-powered track lightings.

 While the incoming voltage still meets national electrical requirements, these voltage values are not optimised for critical applications, in this case – race track lights.